Dr. Jonah Ostroff,

 Katherine loves bubble tea (but needs non-dairy milk because she is lactose-intolerant), spicy foods, getting to know people, and spending time in nature.
 She has recently completed her teaching credential at CSULB and will begin the masters program in mathematics with an option in education at CSULB this upcoming fall.
 She is super excited to learn, explore, and play with math as her first time at MathILy-Er this summer!

-Cam just finished his undergrad at Haverford college, and he will be starting graduate school at CUNY in the fall.
+Cam is a first-year graduate student at CUNY.
 He is primarily interested in discrete mathematics but often dabbles in algebra and geometry as well.
 He enjoys reading and playing any kind of board, card, or video game he can find.
-This is his first time working at MathILy-Er, and he's excited to start!
+He was a MathILy-Er PRiME FACToR in 2023.

 Henry Hale, Apprentice Instructor (2020)